Best Cookware for Small Kitchens

 6. Multi-sized lids

 The universal lids are designed to fit cookware with different diameters.
 The underside of these versatile lids has several ridges to fit a variety of pot sizes.
-If you have a multi-sized lid, you don’t have to buy lids for each of your pots and pans.
+If you have a multi-sized lid, you don’t have to buy lids for your pots and pans.
 This helps reduce clutter and free up your cabinet space.
 You also will be able to find the “right” lid easily.
 (Cleverona Clever Lid – Universal Pan Lid, Universal Silicone Glass Lid Covers for Pots and Pans by Teeo).

-7. Multi-Functional Cookware
+7. Stove-to-oven Cookware

 Cookware Sets vs Individual Cookware Items